The Boxer (and the Writer)

 Later that year Tim joined the Air Force Office of Special Investigation where he served for 20 years and participated in Operation Desert Storm.

-Tara went on to a career in journalism, primarily as a reporter for the American Prospect magazine, and wrote a book about the torture of female prisoners at Abu Ghraib.
+Tara went on to a career in journalism.
+She is a White House reporter for the BBC and author of a book about the torture of female prisoners at Abu Ghraib.

 Steve and I, raised as secular Jews, both became Orthodox.
 Steve lives in Baltimore where he has worked as a high school English teacher for many years.
 He is married with four children.